tibs/redis-talk/notes.rst

 * https://redis.io/topics/streams-intro --- Redis 5.0 introduces Streams,
   which look *very* interesting.

+  Abstracting heavily from that page:

+    ...models a log data structure in a more abstract way, however the essence of the log is still intact: like a log file, often implemented as a file open in append only mode, Redis streams are primarily an append only data structure. ...

+    What makes Redis streams the most complex type of Redis, despite the data structure itself being quite simple, is the fact that it implements additional, non mandatory features: a set of blocking operations allowing consumers to wait for new data added to a stream by producers, and in addition to that a concept called Consumer Groups.

+    Consumer groups were initially introduced by the popular messaging system called Kafka (TM).
+Redis reimplements a similar idea in completely different terms, but the goal is the same: to allow a group of clients to cooperate consuming a different portion of the same stream of messages.

 Quoting from https://redis.io/topics/faq

   Why is Redis different compared to other key-value stores?